rndmh3ro/ansible-test-framework/README.md

 ## Setup

 Create a directory for your role you want to test (called `ansible_role` in the following example).
+**The name directory and the name of the role have to be the same!**
 Git-clone the testing-framework into your newly created directory and change into it:
 ```
 # basic setup